k-prasad-kumar/k-prasad-kumar/README.md

 ## I'm Prasad Kumar

 I am a _programmer_, _full-stack developer_.
-This GitHub page has many projects in HTML, CSS, JS, React, Python, Web Development, and many other topics.
+This GitHub page has many projects in HTML, CSS, JS, React, Next Js, MERN, Python, Web Development, and many other topics.
 I am very much pleased to have you here on my GitHub page and using this project or content.
 To get up-to-date about the content or projects I create you may follow me on GitHub, or LinkedIn.

 ![](https://komarev.com/ghpvc/?username=k-prasad-kumar&color=green)